Updated on 16th December, 2022 by Martin Astley

-If you can, empty as much water out of the sink as possible – a pan, a cup or any other container could come in useful for this task.
-Pour the water out of the window – you could even water your plants!
+If you can, empty as much water out of the sink as possible; a pan, a cup, or any other container could come in handy for this task.
+Pour the water out of the window—you could even water your plants!

 Try a plunger

-This will prevent air and water from escaping through the overflow opening and concentrates the force of the plunging in the pipes, where the blockage is.
+This will prevent air and water from escaping through the overflow opening and concentrate the force of the plunge in the pipes, where the blockage is.

 Warm up the blockage